thrackle-io/rules-engine/docs/src/src/client/token/handler/ruleContracts/HandlerTokenMaxBuySellVolume.sol/contract.HandlerTokenMaxBuySellVolume.md

 that setting a rule will automatically activate it.

-*Set the TokenMaxBuyVolume.
+*Set the TokenMaxBuySellVolume.
 Restricted to rule administrators only.*

 ```solidity